mpromonet/v4l2onvif/README.md

         docker run --device=/dev/video0 -p 8080:8080 -it mpromonet/v4l2onvif

-The container entry point is the v4l2web application, then you can :
+The container entry point is the onvif-server.exe application, then you can :

 * get the help using :